Team-Jag/Do-or-die-fitness-tracker/Portfolio/ProjectEvaluation.md

 **KANBAN AND SCRUM FRAMEWORKS**

+We mainly used the Scrum framework to ensure that we had an Agile working practice.
+One team member acted as the Scrum master, dictating the timelines on Github and ensuring that they were outlined on Slack as well.
+This ensured that we had a clear agreement amongst our team as to when our deliverables were expected by, and which user stories we were currently focused on implementing.

+The deliverables in our group were determined by the [sprints that we set](../Portfolio/SystemImplementation.md), which were typically a week long but during the switch to remote working include a two week sprint.
+In order to delegate and prioritize our week, we used the Kanban project board on Github.
+Each one of our sprints relied on the success of the one before, as we aimed to push a deliverable product to our Master branch on Github every two sprints.

 ### GITHUB PROCCESS

 Our team utilised Github in a number of ways.
 In order to keep it clear across team members how we wanted to push code to our develop branch, we developed the following method for using Github: